jjonathencc/security-toolkit/README.md

 If you add a new feature, please update this documentation accordingly.
 Good documentation helps others understand how to use your feature.

-### Testing

-Make sure to add tests for your code.
-Tests help ensure that your code works as expected and prevent future bugs.

 ## Examples

 ### Example: Investigating a URL